topquark22/morseR24/README.md

 Pressing and holding the pushbutton enters manual mode.
 The button will subsequently act as a code key for manual input.

+In order to exit manual mode, you must reset the transmitter.

 ## Radio configuration

 If not using a radio, see **standalone mode** below.